Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-predicting-customer-loyalty.md

 <br>
 The overall story from both approaches is very similar, in that by far, the most important or impactful input variable is *distance_from_store* which is the same insights we derived when assessing our Linear Regression & Decision Tree models.

-There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.
+There are slight differences in the order or "importance" of the remaining variables but overall they have provided similar findings.

 ___
 <br>
 # Modelling Summary  <a name="modelling-summary"></a>

-The most important outcome for this project was predictive accuracy, rather than explicitly understanding the drivers of prediction.
+The most important outcome of this project was predictive accuracy, rather than explicitly understanding the drivers of prediction.
 Based upon this, we chose the model that performed the best when predicted on the test set - the Random Forest.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**